Metro (board game): End of the game

-The game ends when all stations have been connected with metro tracks.
+The game ends when all stations have been connected with metro tracks or when all tiles have been placed on the board.

 Variations

 The game can be varied by replacing the initial quite large random chance with strategy.
 This is done by allowing rotation of the tiles, which is not allowed in the basic game.
 Another variation is to give each player a specific number of tiles in their hand, so the players have a better chance to plan their routes in advance.

 Cable Car

 In 2009, Queen Games published the game San Francisco Cable Car based on Metro and Iron Horse; The setting was changed and more variations in developing businesses were added.
 In this variation the colours do not correspond to the players.
 Instead, players buy stock of metro companies (colours).
 The players then earn points based on the amount of stock they own in the businesses.